pivotal/docs-tap/api-auto-registration/installation.hbs.md

 This document describes how to install API Auto Registration from the Tanzu Application Platform package repository.

->**Note:** Use the instructions on this page if you do not want to use the iterate, run, or full profile to install packages.
+>**Note:** The "iterate", "run", and "full" profiles include API Auto Registration by default.
-The "iterate", "run", and "full" profiles include API Auto Registration by default.
+> If your cluster is one of these profiles, skip the install and proceed to the [Usage section](usage.md).

-For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).
+> For more information about profiles, see [About TAP profiles](../about-package-profiles.md#profiles-and-packages).

-## <a id='prereqs'></a>Prerequisites
+## <a id='prereqs'></a>TAP Prerequisites

-Before installing API Auto Registration:
+Before installing API Auto Registration, complete all prerequisites to install Tanzu Application Platform.

-- Complete all prerequisites to install Tanzu Application Platform.
-For more information, see [Prerequisites](../prerequisites.md).
+For more information, see [TAP Prerequisites](../prerequisites.md).

 ## <a id='install'></a>Install

-To install API Auto Registration:
+To install the API Auto Registration package:

 1. List version information for the package by running: